userbradley/documentation.breadnet.co.uk/docs/cloud/gcp/metadata-api/index.md

 ## What

-On google cloud, all compute instances have access to the metadata endpoint
+On Google cloud, all compute instances have access to the metadata endpoint

 ```shell
 http://metadata.google.internal/computeMetadata/v1